Transnistria Governorate: End of the governorate

 The Red Army entered Transnistria on 14 March 1944, taking the town of Bershad.
 Tulchyn followed on 15 March, Mohyliv-Podilskyi on 20 March, Balta on 29 March and Rîbnița on 30 March.
-Yampil was liberated on 17 March 1944.
-Zhmerynka was liberated by the Red Army on 21 March.
+Yampil was taken over on 17 March 1944.
+Zhmerynka was taken over by the Red Army on 21 March.
 Pervomaisk (of which Golta was a part) was taken on 22 March, followed by Ochakiv on 31 March.
 The Soviets reached Berezivka on 31 March.
-On 1 April, Governor Potopeanu was deposed by the Germans and what remained of Transnistria (the 5 administrative centers not yet liberated by the Red Army as of 1 April: Ananiv, Odessa, Ovidiopol, Tiraspol and Dubăsari) came under official German control.
+On 1 April, Governor Potopeanu was deposed by the Germans and what remained of Transnistria (the 5 administrative centers not yet taken over by the Red Army as of 1 April: Ananiv, Odessa, Ovidiopol, Tiraspol and Dubăsari) came under official German control.

 On March 28, the Red Army took Nikolaev and the next day crossed the lower Bug river in force.
 On April 5, Razdelnaia fell, and therewith the Odessa-Tiraspol highway was cut.
 On the 19th, after a brief but bitter fight, the Red Army re-entered Odessa.
 On the April 12, Tiraspol was occupied, and four days later all Transnistria was again in Soviet hands.

 During the final days, the Germans concentrated on destruction in Odessa, since evacuation was impossible.
 Port installations, some industrial facilities, and transportation junctions were blown up (even the electric power plant, various mills, stores of bread, sugar, and other foods were destroyed).
 Of Odessa's population, scarcely 200,000 remained; many had hidden in the vicinity while some had sought safety in the countryside.
 And some had left westward with the Romanians and Germans: only those most compromised had left; the bulk of the residents had stayed in the region.
 People feared Soviet repressions, but "there was no other way out", according to German sources.
 It is worth noting however, that there was still a very small piece of Transnistrian territory still left under Romanian rule as late as August 1944, according to an OKH map depicting the situation on the Romanian front as of 20 August.
 This area comprised a Westwards salient created by the Dniester river, centered around Coșnița (today part of the Dubăsari District of the Republic of Moldova).